Splunk Rotated Secret

 • Token: Rotates the Token defined inside the Rotated Secret item.

-• Username: Rotates the Username defined inside the Rotated Secret item.
+• Password: Rotates the Password defined inside the Rotated Secret item.

 • HEC-Token: Rotates the HEC-Token defined inside the Rotated Secret item.